 As with any case that involves the loss of life, the charges you are facing are very serious.
 You should only hire an attorney experienced in Massachusetts homicide law that can navigate you or your loved one expertly through the criminal charge of vehicular homicide.

-For a free initial consultation with an attorney who has trial law experience in Vehicular Homicide Criminal Defense call our Brockton, MA law offices at (508) 584-6955 to discuss you case.
+For a free initial consultation with an attorney who has trial law experience in Vehicular Homicide Criminal Defense.
+Call to discuss your case.
 If you prefer, you can also use our Free Online Case Evaluation Form.